-1.2.
+1.3.
 Invocation

 Console Master Emulator runs on the DeviceGate Module and communicates with a terminal emulator.
-It is invoked by typing its name - cdmem - in response to the command prompt "A:>" There are two optional parameters, which can be specified on the command line.
+It is invoked by typing its name - cdmem - in response to the command prompt "A:\>" There are two optional parameters, which can be specified on the command line.
 These are baudrate and terminal port.
 They may be specified in any order since only the values are significant.
 If a parameter is not specified on the command line it takes a default value.
 The default for baudrate is 125.
-The default terminal port is zero, which corresponds to the EXT port on the DeviceGate.
+The default terminal port is 0 on older hardware (See §1.2), which corresponds to the EXT port on the DeviceGate.
+On newer hardware the default terminal port is 1, which corresponds to the COM port on the DeviceGate.
 This port is accessible via the external DB-9 Male Connector.
-Valid terminal ports are 0,1,2, which correspond to ports EXT, COM, and TELNET on the DeviceGate.
-The COM port does not have a connector installed on the board.
+On older hardware, valid terminal ports are 0,1,2, which correspond to ports EXT, COM, and TELNET on the DeviceGate.
+On newer hardware, valid terminal ports are 1 and 2, which correspond to ports COM and TELNET on the DeviceGate.
+On older hardware, the COM port does not have a connector installed on the board.
 Baudrate can be conveniently specified as a command line parameter, or from the keyboard via the baudrate command (See §2.17), or in the autoexec.scr script file (See §2.5).
 Valid baudrates are 125, 250, and 500.